 The Crime Victims Survey (CVS) has been conducted by the Queensland Government Statistician's Office on behalf of the Queensland Police Service (QPS) since 1996.
 The survey is recommenced in 2014 after being suspended in 2012 and 2013.
 The survey is once again being conducted in 2016.

-The main objective of the survey is to assess community satisfaction with the service provided by police to victims of property and personal offences.
-The Crime Victims’ Survey covers each victim’s perception of a range of factors including:
+The aim of the CVS is to assess satisfaction with the service provided by police to victims of personal and property offences.
+Questions cover a range of topics including:

-- reasons for satisfaction or dissatisfaction with the service provided.
+- Reasons for satisfaction and dissatisfaction with the police response

 Answers to frequently asked questions